myeongsuseong/myeongsuseong.github.io/_pages/about.md

 * Xingqian (Boray) Wang joins the Lab aiming to utilize his skills in software and hardware in biomedical engineering (and biomedical optics) on October 23, 2023.
 Welcome aboard Xingqian!

 * Wenzhe Shi joins the Lab for learning about biomedical engineering (and biomedical optics) on September 23, 2023.
 Welcome aboard Wenzhe!

-* Dr. Seong gives a short presentation at 2023 SAT Research and Industry Day organized by the School of Advanced Technology, XJTLU on September 20, 2023.